Cognigy/Documentation/docs/_includes/ai/localization/add-locales.md

 To create a locale, follow these steps:

 1. Open the Cognigy.AI interface.
-2. In the left-side menu, select an Agent.
+2. In the left-side menu, select a Project.
 3. In the left-side **Project** menu, select **Manage > Localization**.
 4. Click **+ Create new Locale**.
 5. In the **Name** field, enter a unique name of the locale.
 This name will be displayed in the Flow.